PKS 0438−436: Gamma-Ray Flare

 They have calculated the EBL attenuation using the γ − γ optical depths evaluated at z = 2.85 from the template model from Finke et al. (2010).
 The red dotted–dashed line shows an expected attenuation, which the EBL starts to be relevant above ≈70 GeV, and the upper limits in spectral energy distributions (SEDs) starts at ≈10 GeV.

 Using the SWIFT spectrum, observed two days after the flare, obtained using the Swift XRT product generator10, the X-ray spectrum is more luminous and harder than historical X-ray spectra.
 The data are not contemporaneous, but the strong inverse Compton γ-ray peak >5 × 1049 erg s−1 is much stronger than the synchrotron peak, ~2 × 1047 erg s−1, characteristic of strong quasar gamma-ray sources.
 The luminosity of the flare is ~100 times the quiescent upper limit (August 4, 2008 – July 4, 2009) in Böck et al. (2013), indicating extreme variability.
 Since it is rarely detected, the time-averaged γ-ray luminosity is not extreme.
 However, the flare is ≈55%–65% as luminous (in an 18 hr window) as the historically large flare of 3C 454.3 even though the peak of the SED is redshifted out of the FERMI observing window.

 Considering D, PKS 0438−436 is of interest to estimate the intrinsic luminosity of the flare.
-For an unresolved source, D = δ^{3+a}, where δ is the Doppler factor, the value of D ≈ 15^{4} ≈ 5 x 10^{4}using the average of δ = 15, high optical polarization quasars are estimated from time variability.
+For an unresolved source, D = δ^{3+a}, where δ is the Doppler factor, the value of D ≈ 15^{4} ≈ 5 × 10^{4}using the average of δ = 15, high optical polarization quasars are estimated from time variability.
 This implies an intrinsic luminosity of the flare.
 These radiation losses are easily sustainable by a jet with a power similar to the long-term time average.
 This findings suggest, PKS 0438−436 has only been detected once in γ-rays, likely an extreme manifestation of external Compton scattering in a relativistic jet for which the apparent luminosity is very sensitive to the geometry.